-The MCL is located in Room 1325 in the Meldrum Civil Engineering Building (MCE, Building Number 0061).
-Our facility is a primarily a user-based facility whereby researchers are trained on the care and handling of the equipment.
-In addition to providing training for new users, our staff is available to help users in the design of experiments and the interpretation of results.
+The MCL is part of the Materials Science and Engineering (MSE) Department at the University of Utah.
+We are located in room 1325 in the Meldrum Civil Engineering Building (MCE, Building Number 0061).
 Users can schedule time using the HSC Cores online scheduling system after establishing a billing account and passing mandatory training.
+For more information, visit account setup or contact us.

-MSE faculty and staff serve as resources in the following areas of specialization: biofuel cells, ceramics, composites, computational electronic materials and polymers, electronic materials and assemblies, explosive sensing, nanomaterials, nanotechnology, and more.
+MSE faculty and staff serve as resources with the following areas of specialization: biofuel cells, ceramics, composites, computational electronic materials and polymers, electronic materials and assemblies, explosive sensing, hydrogels, nanomaterials, nanotechnology, and more.

 We have assisted researchers from the following departments: